-If you’re looking for office space in Calgary, you have likely heard the terms headless and sublease, and may be wondering the difference between the two, and which choice is better for you.
+If you’re looking for office space for lease in Calgary, you have likely heard the terms headless and sublease, and may be wondering the difference between the two, and which choice is better for you.
 In this article we will discuss the differences between a headlease and a sublease, as well as the pros and cons of each, so you can make a more informed decision when you’re looking for commercial real estate for your business.

 A headlease is the primary lease that is signed between a tenant and a property manager.
 The tenant, or head lessee, is contractually responsible for the terms of the lease and in most lease agreements, they have the ability to sublease the space if they so wish.

 A sublease agreement, on the other hand, is a lease agreement made between the tenant and a subtenant, where some or all of the office space is leased to the subtenant but the ultimate responsibilities for the lease remain with the tenant.
 See a more detailed definition of a sublease or subletting in our commercial real estate glossary.

 Below are the pros and cons to both leasing and subleasing office space in Calgary.
 For more information or if you have any questions, please Contact Us.

 - The head lessee has the ability to negotiate directly with the landlord, which provides more flexibility when it comes to long-term planning such as lease renewals, expansion rights and the leasing term.
 Expansion options should be negotiated prior to signing of the lease.

 - In a tenant’s market, a landlord will provide many incentives to secure your tenancy, such as free rent, improvements to the office, the ability to reconfigure the premises and discounted parking rates.
 Some landlords may even fully build and design space to meet the tenant’s requirements.

 - Headlease rental rates are generally higher than comparable sublease opportunities.

 - Prospective landlords will also typically demand a longer lease term commitment in a headlease agreement, with higher costs and exposure to the tenant.